Raukkan, South Australia: Raukkan Aboriginal School

 The school was established in the years 1859 and 1860 by the Ngarrindjeri people and the missionary, George Taplin.
 It celebrated its 150th year of operation in 2010.
-In 2018, the school which is operated by the Government of South Australia had a total enrolment of 15 students who are all Ngarrindjeri and a teaching staff of three.
+In 2018, the school, operated by the Government of South Australia, had a total enrolment of 15 students – all Ngarrindjeri – and a teaching staff of three.

 Notable residents

 The Mission was mentioned in the Bringing Them Home Report (1997) as an institution housing Indigenous children forcibly removed from their families, creating part of the Stolen Generations.